eenblam/fronted/README.md

 I'm not yet sure about the following without further testing:

 * Fastly decides it has to read until the connection is closed, OR it sends a 400 Bad Request
-* In the later case, we're out of luck.
+* In the latter case, we're out of luck.
 In the former, we should take a crack at implementing a chunk decoder!